Taxpayers experiencing financial hardships may explore bankruptcy to discharge certain tax debts.

 In Chapter 7, non-priority tax debts may be dischargeable if specific conditions are met.

-Criteria include the tax being income-based, the tax return filed at least two years before bankruptcy, the tax debt due at least three years before bankruptcy, and IRS assessment at least 240 days before bankruptcy.
+Criteria include the tax being income-based, the tax return filed at least two years before bankruptcy, the tax debt due at least three years before bankruptcy, and the IRS assessment at least 240 days before bankruptcy.

 Chapter 13 Bankruptcy and Tax Debt: